ben-serrien/HIVBackCalc_Migrants_demo/README.md

-# HIVBackCalc_Migrants_demo
+# Demo code for HIV-backcalculation modeling in migrant populations
-repository with demo code on back-calculation in migrants
+currently under review at PlosOne